Jbleezy/BO1-Reimagined/README.md

 * Gives 50 points for each kill
 * Decreased range by 6.25%
 * Fixed empty clip idle, drop, raise, and sprint in animations
+* Decreased maximum amount of zombies killed per frame from 10 to 4
-* Decreased amount of zombies killed per frame from 9 to 8
+* Decreased maximum amount of zombies killed per frame wait time from 3 frames to 1 frame
 * Zombies no longer gib from being knocked down
 * Zombies no longer drop powerups when killed from being knocked down